 5. You’re a slob

 Is your tech sparkling clean or covered in crumbs and smudges?
 It’s not just about cleanliness, either.
-Dust and dirt can severely damage computers, TVs, and other expensive electronics.
+Dust and dirt can damage computers, TVs, and other expensive electronics.

 Here are some essential tools I keep on hand to maintain my devices: